Ear Care

 Please make sure your dog is groomed by the following actions:

-• Skin, eyes, and ears are disease-free, or skin/ear/eye conditions are being actively treated under the supervision of a vet.
+• Skin, eyes, and ears are disease-free, or skin/ear/eye conditions are being actively treated under the

 • Coat is free of mats, major knots and has minimal or no foreign material such as grass seeds present.